Lower Face-lift Surgery

 The Surgery – How is it done?

 - Face-lift surgery requires either sedation with local anesthesia or general anesthesia, depending on the duration and technique used for the surgery.
-A facelift generally takes two to five hours but might require more time if additional cosmetic procedures are done at the same sitting.
+A facelift generally takes two to five hours but could require more time if additional cosmetic procedures are done at the same sitting.
 Some of the techniques used for a face-lift include:

 - Traditional face-lifts involve incisions along the hairline starting at the temple region, continuing along and behind the ears and ending in the lower scalp.
-Your surgeon might include incisions under the chin for improving the neck region, especially for a “turkey neck”
+Your surgeon could include incisions under the chin for improving the neck region, especially for a “turkey neck”

 - Limited-incision face-lifts involve short incisions beginning near the top of the ear in the hairline and extending down to the earlobe or just behind the ear.